Skip to main content

 • Include recommendations for using the device

-• Cardiologists, pneumologists or physicians specializing in internal medicine, to obtain a powered wheelchair due to severe cardiovascular or cardiorespiratory failure
+• Cardiologists, pneumologists, physicians specializing in internal medicine or nurse practitioners specialized in cardiology or pneumology to obtain a powered wheelchair due to severe cardiovascular or cardiorespiratory failure

 Description of devices and conditions of coverage